 Invite Your New Friends Along

-Get to know the city with a few new friends at the student intern apartments at 33Beekman Street.
-You’ll have a lot in common with other young people who have also recently arrived in New York!
-These hi-rise apartments in Manhattan’s financial district offer state-of-the-art accommodations with panoramic views of the Brooklyn Bridge, 24-hour security, and a fitness center.
-Check out the amazing apartments and amenities now through intrnz.com to reserve your space!
+Get to know the city with a few new friends at the student intern apartments at one of our three locations around New York City!
+You’ll have a lot in common with other young people who have also recently arrived in the Big Apple!